Francisco Pavón: Club career

 Born in Madrid, Pavón progressed through the ranks at Real Madrid, starting with the junior team Tendillo until he established himself with the reserves.
 He made his La Liga debut against Athletic Bilbao at the Santiago Bernabéu Stadium on 6 October 2001 and, shortly after that 2–0 win, signed a seven-year professional contract.
 He went on to make a further 27 league appearances during the season, adding that campaign's UEFA Champions League.

-Pavón totalled 51 league matches in the next two years, scoring a rare goal on 8 May 2004 in a 2–3 home loss to RCD Mallorca.
+Pavón totalled 51 league matches in the next two years, scoring a rare goal on 8 May 2004 in a 2–3 home loss to Mallorca.
 His role would diminish drastically onwards, as he made no league appearances during 2006–07.

 On 25 April 2007, media speculation indicated that Pavón was close to agreeing a four-year deal with Premier League club Bolton Wanderers, rejoining former teammate Iván Campo, but nothing came of it.
 He eventually put pen to paper a four-year contract with Real Zaragoza in July after his release from Real Madrid, but took part in just eight league games through the season as the Aragonese were relegated.

-In 2008–09's Segunda División, Pavón netted his first goal for Zaragoza, in a 2–1 home victory over Real Murcia who had also been relegated the previous campaign.
+In 2008–09's Segunda División, Pavón scored his first goal for Zaragoza, in a 2–1 home victory over Real Murcia who had also been relegated the previous campaign.
 He contributed much more consistently as they were immediately promoted.

 Pavón was only third or fourth-choice centre-back in the 2009–10 season, but still managed to score twice as Zaragoza retained their status in the division.
-He signed for AC Arles-Avignon on the last day of the 2010 summer transfer window, reuniting with former Real Madrid teammate Álvaro Mejía.
+He signed for Arles-Avignon on the last day of the 2010 summer transfer window, reuniting with former Real Madrid teammate Álvaro Mejía.

 In November 2011, Pavón went on trial with West Ham United of the Football League Championship, but failed to convince manager Sam Allardyce of his fitness.
 After nearly two years without a club – during which he refused to claim unemployment benefits, saying "others need it more"– he chose to retire, aged 33.